-A halo is sometimes still used for fractures of the upper cervical spine, especially if surgery is no option at the moment or for full immobilization of the cervical spine.
-In rare cases, the Halo is used to achieve complete healing of the injured area.
-It might be used to correct misalignment of the spine and sometimes postoperatively after cervical spine fusion surgery.
+A halo is sometimes used to treat fractures of the upper cervical spine, especially if surgery is no option at the moment, or if full immobilization of the cervical spine is needed.
+In rare cases it might also be used to achieve complete healing of the injured area, to correct misalignment of the spine or postoperatively after cervical spine fusion surgery.

-A halo is an invasive therapy in which a metal framework is screwed to the head from the outside.
-It then rests on the patient’s shoulders.
+A halo is an invasive therapy in which a metal framework is screwed to the head from the outside that then rests on the patient’s shoulders.

-It is always used when surgery is not possible or a hard neck brache does not lead to desired effects.
+It is always used when surgery is not possible or a hard neck brace does not cause desired effects.
 The Halo is the only technique that leads to full immobilization of the cervical spine.
 No hard collar has the same effect.